-Managing Director and Partner, BCG Henderson Institute Fellow
+Managing Director & Partner, BCG Henderson Institute Fellow

 The thought of everyday travel by AV seemed far-fetched until recently.
 New participants in the automotive arena, such as Tesla and Google, along with a growing roster of OEMs, have made tremendous technological progress with AVs.
 Smaller tech companies and startups are rapidly joining the race to develop driving software and artificial intelligence for AVs.
 Several national governments are moving ahead with policy preparations and infrastructure planning.
 And public perception has changed dramatically.
 In a recent BCG survey of 5,500 consumers in ten countries, at least 50% of the respondents expressed interest in buying or riding in an AV.

 A number of studies have been published on the potential impact of AVs in areas as diverse as urban planning, public safety, and parking.
 In a recent report, BCG concluded that these effects could be dramatic and largely beneficial, particularly in terms of increased safety, reduced road congestion, and more productive travel time.
 (See Revolution Versus Regulation: The Make-or-Break Questions About Autonomous Vehicles, BCG report, September 2015.)
 The report also suggested that AVs could capture market share from public transportation in urban and metropolitan areas.
 Until now, however, little has been written on the impact of AVs on passenger rail.